Linked Objects

 Task templates

 The task template can contain any options you want to be present in the final task.
 Its state should be waiting or closed to avoid being run independently.
-The following items are set for the final task (so overwriting ones present in the template):
+The following items are set for the final task (so overwriting the items present in the template):

 Item Meaning Value set